AhmedEssamSaber/Multi-Source-RAG/README.md

-## Multi-Source Agentic RAG System
+## Multi-Source RAG System

-This project is an end-to-end Retrieval-Augmented Generation (RAG) system that integrates multiple data sources and uses vector search + LLMs to generate accurate answers.
+This project is an end-to-end Retrieval-Augmented Generation (RAG) system that retrieves information from multiple data sources including documents, PDFs, and Wikipedia content.
+The system uses semantic search with vector embeddings and Large Language Models (LLMs) to generate accurate, context-aware answers.

+The pipeline includes document ingestion, text chunking, embedding generation, vector storage using FAISS, intelligent retrieval, reranking, and answer generation through LLMs.
+The system also supports query logging, source routing, and an interactive Streamlit interface for user interaction.

 # system architecture diagram